How to slice a dictionary in Python

 print(sliced_dict)--OUTPUT--{'banana': 2, 'date': 4}

-- The expression iterates through each key-value pair from
+- The expression iterates through each key-value pair, represented as

-ifcondition checks if a key (k) meets certain criteria, like usingstartswith('b')orendswith('e'). - Only key-value pairs that satisfy the condition are included in the final dictionary.
+ifcondition checks if a keykmeets your criteria—in this case, if it starts with 'b' usingstartswith('b')or ends with 'e' usingendswith('e'). - Only the key-value pairs that pass this test are included in the final dictionary.

 Advanced dictionary slicing approaches